larryhastings/drafty/README.md

 Followers, and only commit the entries when more than 50% of the Followers have responded with success.

-In the final analysis WaitingRoom is probably a bit overly complex for the problem we were solving.
+In the final analysis WaitingRoom is probably overkill for the problem we were solving.
 But we were worried about the complexity of Raft, so we erred on the side of too much architecture instead of not enough.
 The WaitingRoom approach worked great, and it was easy to modify as we understood the algorithm better and adjusted our implementation to match.

 ### The downside of this approach

-The downside of this architecture-heavy approach is that you can lose track of "where you are".
+The downside of drafty's architecture-heavy approach is that you can lose track of "where you are".
 In `server.py` there are three possible subsystems you might be coding on at any particular time: the `Server`, the `State`, and the `WaitingRoom`.
-If you need to refer to another subsystem, e.g. the `Log`, each of thees must follow a different dotted path to that object, for example a method on the `WaitingRoom` would refer to the `Log` object via `self.state.server.log`, wheras the `Server` object could find it with just `self.log`.
+If you need to refer to another subsystem, e.g. the `Log`, each of these must follow a different dotted path to that object.
+For example, a method on the `WaitingRoom` would refer to the `Log` object via `self.state.server.log`, wheras the `Server` object could find it with just `self.log`.
-If you're moving code from one place to another, and it happens to be between subsystems and you don't notice, now you have an `AttributeError` waiting to happen.
+If you're shuffling code from one area to another, and it happens to be between subsystems and you don't notice, now you have an `AttributeError` waiting to happen.
 Combine this with the fact that our `asyncio` design likes